shmuelie/perfshim/README.md

-﻿## PerfShim
+﻿# PerfShim
-The main problem with most shimming solutions is that you download to the browser and force it to parse and possibly execute code that is unnecessary.
+The main problem with most shimming solutions is that you download the code for the shim to to the browser, parse it, and even execute the code even though the browser or page does not need the shim.
+This not only take longer but in an increasingly mobile world the amount of data that needs to be downloaded should be minimized.

-PerfShim (short for Performance Shim) solves this problem by analyzing your code.
-Then for each shim able code you use it check if the browser needs it.
-Only if both of those are true does it download a separate files, one per shim, that make the browser "safe" for your code.
+PerfShim (short for Performance Shim) solves these problems in an interesting way.
+Instead of including ever shim ever created to be downloaded, PerfShim analyzes your pages scripts, checks which shims are used by the scripts, check if the shims are needed by the browser, and if they are needed downloads them.

-### How To Use PerfShim
+## How To Use PerfShim
-To use PerfShim on a page you start by including the perfshim-vsdoc.js file on your page.
-You do not include any of the scripts from your site that you want to use on the page In an inline script on the page you call the perfshim function.
+To use PerfShim on a page you start by including the perfshim.min.js file on your page.
+You do not include any of the scripts from your site that you want to use on the page, PerfShim will download them for you.
+In an inline script on the page you call the perfshim function.

 PerfShim can be called in two ways: legacy or objective.

+### Legacy:
-*	Legacy: A simple function call that consist of one or more arguments being passed.
+A simple function call that consist of one or more arguments being passed.
 If the first argument is a function then it is the callback method.
 Every other argument (and the first if not a function) must be a string that points to a script in the same origin as the webpage to be analyzed and then executed once all shims are run.
 This mode is here for backward compatibility with version 1.0

-	Examples:
+#### Examples:

 		perfshim(somefunction, "Script1.js", "Script2.js", ScriptN.js");
 		perfshim("Script1.js", "Script2.js", ScriptN.js");

+### Objective:
-*	Objective: A function call where the only parameter should be an object formatted based on the formatting bellow.
+A function call where the only parameter should be an object formatted based on the formatting bellow.
 It will be merged with the base options as well as normalized for the following "ease of use" rules:

 1. Any options that take an array may have their value set to the only value directly.
 2. executeScripts and noExecuteScripts can be set set as string(s) instead of objects if the script is not cross domain.

 #### Objective Mode Object Scheme
 	{